curiousAlIt/naomi_2_no_pii/naomi_2_vaad_no_pii.md

 # Notices

+### January 22nd, 2022

+Thank you families Friedman, Maja+Oded Strauss, Guez, Adam Yaron and Flonia+Amit Adam for providing the 2022 building maintenance fees.
+Those who did not pay yet are invited to do so as soon as possible.

+Please note yesterday the cleaner did not come as he is in covid quarantine.

 ### December 20th, 2021

 Our balance at the end of this month will be around 1000 shekel.
 Our expenses for this year are all listed in the table below.

-We will now start collecting VAAD payments for 2023 - 1320 shekel from each family.
+We will now start collecting VAAD payments for 2022 - 1320 shekel from each family.

 ### May 6, 2021